chrisxkeith/monitor-particle-using-api/README.md

 You will also need to create and install a Google Cloud Platform credential file (e.g., client_secret.json) for the email functionality to work.
 The file should be put into the src/main/resources/com/ckkeith/monitor/ directory.

+You will also need to enable the Google Sheets, Email and Drive APIs.

 Email addresses (To: and From:) are currently hardcoded.
 You will need to find them (search for chris.keith@gmail.com) and change them.

 This assumes that you have flashed https://github.com/chrisxkeith/particle-photon-sensor-test-bed onto one or more Particle microcontrollers.